toantd90/The-Pragmatic-Programmer-20th-Anniversary-Edition/README.md

 There is a luxury in self-reproach.
 When we blame ourselves we feel no one else has a right to blame us. - Oscar Wilde, The Picture of Dorian Gray

 It's tough to make predictions, especially about the future

+When we try to pick out anything by itself, we find it hitched to everything else in the Universe.

+Things don't just happen, they are made to happen.

+If you can't describe what you are doing as a process, you don't know what you're doing

 ## CheckList